NOW OPEN! Norwich: Microsuction Ear Wax Removal Norwich NR6

 Due to high demand, microsuction ear wax removal in Norwich is strictly by appointment.

 You can book a microsuction appointment in Norwich online here, or click on the Book Now button below.

 Private ear wax removal in London on Saturday is available at our out of hours clinic in Baker Street NW1 from 10am until 4pm.
 Please try to book by 5.30pm on Friday evening, as Saturday microsuction appointments are very popular.
 You can call us on Saturday between 8.30am and 1.00pm to book, as we sometimes have same day ear wax removal appointments available.
 Book online now to reserve your private microsuction appointment in our Saturday clinic.

-Book your private earwax removal appointment in Oxford, and say goodbye to ear wax!
+Book your private earwax removal appointment in Norwich, and say goodbye to ear wax!

 |One or Both||Normal Price||Online Discount||Online Price|

 |One ear (or wax too impacted / no wax)**||£5||£50*|

 |Both ears (or wax too impacted / no wax)**||£5||£70*|

 |Upgrade from one to both ears||£25||N/A||N/A|

 |**Consultation only (no wax present / wax too impacted)||If no wax present, will include audiogram and/or ear care advice.
 If you're not sure both ears are blocked, choose one ear and we will check for you and if both are blocked we will clear both, time permitting and just charge the upgrade fee (excluding out of hours)|